Let’s address the elephant in the room. Walmart Marketplace isn’t for everyone.

 Once you’ve gathered all the docs, you’ll want to carefully review them and verify that the company information is correct.
 It’s crucial that all of your company's information, like phone number, address and name, is consistent across all forms of documentation.
 Any discrepancies can lead to a delay in approval or rejection.
 Consider having your accountant double-check that your documents are correct and compliant with state and federal regulations.

 Generally speaking, international sellers are not currently eligible to apply to Walmart’s U.S. marketplace.
-However, there are a few exceptions.
-An international seller may be approved to sell on the marketplace if they are legally incorporated within the States and have a U.S. business tax ID (EIN), Form W-9, a U.S. fulfillment provider or warehouse and an EIN Verification Letter from the Department of Treasury verifying their U.S. business address or place of physical operations.
+However, an international seller may quality for an exception if they are legally incorporated within the States and have a U.S. business tax ID (EIN), Form W-9, a U.S. fulfillment provider or warehouse and an EIN Verification Letter from the Department of Treasury verifying their U.S. business address or place of physical operations.

 Tip 3: Provide Superior Customer Service